Best Turntables Under $500 2026: Rega vs Pro-Ject vs Audio-Technica

 Rega has been making turntables in England since 1973.
 Fifty years of refinement focused on one thing: sound.
 Put on an album you know by heart and you'll hear things cheaper turntables hide.
 The bass has shape.
 The midrange breathes.
 The soundstage extends beyond the speakers.

 These aren't drawbacks for the target buyer.
 Rega owners want pure sound and are willing to engage with the gear to get it.
-If that's you, the Planar 1 rewards the commitment. *(Price when reviewed: ~$475)*
+If that's you, the Planar 1 rewards the commitment.
+(Price when reviewed: around $475)

 Pro-Ject Debut Carbon EVO: The Tinkerer's Platform

 The Pro-Ject Debut Carbon EVO comes from Austria with serious credentials.
-The carbon fiber tonearm isn't marketing — carbon genuinely reduces resonance versus aluminum.
+The carbon fiber tonearm is not marketing filler: carbon genuinely reduces resonance versus aluminum.
 The steel/TPE sandwich platter damps vibrations better than solid alternatives.

 The Pro-Ject community is active on r/vinyl and r/turntables.
 People love sharing their mods.
 It's a platform as much as a product.
 Multiple color options too, if your living room aesthetic matters.